sudoyasir/EzJob/README.md

 - **Accent**: Gradient combinations for call-to-action elements
 - **Semantic Colors**: Status-specific colors for applications (blue=applied, green=interview/offer, red=rejected)

-## 🔐 Authentication
+## 🔐 Authentication & Email Templates

-EzJob supports multiple authentication methods:
+EzJob supports multiple authentication methods with beautiful, branded email templates:

+### Authentication Methods
-- **Email/Password** - Traditional account creation
+- **Email/Password** - Traditional account creation with professional welcome emails
 - **Google OAuth** - Sign in with Google account
 - **GitHub OAuth** - Sign in with GitHub account
+- **Magic Links** - Passwordless signin with secure email links

+### Professional Email Templates
+All authentication emails use custom-designed templates that match EzJob's branding:
+- **Welcome Email** - Beautiful gradient design with feature highlights
+- **Password Reset** - Security-focused design with clear instructions
+- **Magic Link** - Clean, modern template for passwordless authentication

+All templates are:
+- Mobile-responsive with clean HTML/CSS
+- Branded with EzJob colors and logo
+- Include clear call-to-action buttons
+- Provide security notices and expiration warnings
+- Available in both HTML and plain text formats

+### Setup Email Templates
+To use the custom email templates in your Supabase project:
+1. Go to Authentication → Email Templates in your Supabase dashboard
+2. Copy the HTML from `/email-templates/` directory
+3. Follow the setup guide in `/email-templates/README.md`

 All authentication is handled securely by Supabase with:
 - Email verification for new accounts